 The clear, quantifiable and time-bound nature of the MDGs, with goals, targets, and indicators by which progress can be measured, has been heralded as one of their most valuable features.
 It is likely that the post-2015 agenda will be framed in a similar way, but with a new set of priorities.

-As a result, a number of proposals are being made on the priorities, and corresponding goals, targets and indicators, which should make up the post-2015 development framework.
-The North-South Institute’s “Tracking Post-2015” initiative tracks and analyzes the post-2015 process, including progress towards goals, targets and indicators for the post-2015 framework.
+As a result, a number of proposals are being made on the priorities, and corresponding goals, targets and indicators, that should make up the post-2015 development framework.
+The North-South Institute’s Post-2015 Tracking Tool aggregates, visualizes and analyzes these proposals.

 Which proposals have we missed?
 What could make the tool better?
 How should the tool be used to contribute to the global post-2015 conversation?
 Do you want to collaborate with us?
 Comment here, or contact Kate Higgins at email@example.com.
 Or on Twitter @katedhiggins (http://www.twitter.com/katedhiggins).

 For more of NSI’s work on the post-2015 development agenda, take a look at our recent publications and analysis.